TENI offers these general descriptions to help in the understanding, respect and inclusion of transgender identities and experiences.

 Cisgender: A non-trans person (i.e. a person whose gender identity and gender expression is aligned with the sex assigned at birth).

-Cisgender is a newer term which is beneficial in acknowledging that everyone has a gender identity (i.e. a non-trans identity is not presented as normal or natural which stigmatizes a trans identity as abnormal or unnatural).
+The term cisgender acknowledges that everyone has a gender identity (i.e. a non-trans identity is not presented as normal or natural which stigmatises a trans identity as abnormal or unnatural).

 Cissexism: The assumption that a cisgender identity is more authentic or natural than a trans identity.
 The belief that a person’s sex assigned at birth always remains their real gender (e.g. suggesting that a trans woman is ‘really a man’ or a trans man is ‘really a woman’).